CiscoDevNet/devnet-writing-guidelines/README.md

 # DevNet Writing Guidelines (Public)

 Welcome to the DevNet Writing Guidelines.

-This repo contains guidelines on creating labs, code samples, slides and setting up sandboxes.
+This repo contains DevNet's guidelines on creating labs, code samples, slides and setting up sandboxes for labs.
+This page contains some of the most common topics of interest to newbies.

+For more extensive guidelines see this repo's [wiki].

 <b>On this page</b><br>